takahe-linux/build/README.md

 - Requires *even more* RAM, due to the chroot location, which is not currently configurable.
 Requires build profiling. (v0.1.7)
-- The config files contain information that the build system should provide, for instance --sysroot=/sysroot in cflags.

 # Usage #